Ozone as a disinfectant

 - Mineralisation of dyes and drugs; in wastewater treatment plants.

-Drawbacks of Ozone Use:
+Drawbacks of Ozone Use

 There are a few drawbacks when it comes to using ozone as a steriliser in food industries, it requires specialist equipment to produce the ozone being used; whether this is through high voltage electricity or use of UV-C lamps to generate the ozone on site.
 It also requires, in some applications, the storage of oxygen gas.
 The potential of exposure to the gas is also a major safety concern for users, which requires routine checks for exposure limits in the workplace.
 This risk can be reduced for applications where the use is in sealed environments away from the users, for example wastewater treatments plants.
 It is not, however, appropriate when the use of ozone in aqueous solutions is in open-air environments; for example, in applications where submersion of items is common, such as salad washing.